Skip to Content

 – The Challenge of Wet Grass

 As a seasoned landscaper, I’ve had my fair share of battles with the unruly beast we call wet grass.
-Far from the innocuous greenery it appears, wet grass can strain even some of the best mowers.
+Far from the innocuous greenery, damp grass can strain even some of the best mowers.

-Especially if it’s tall, the moisture renders the grass heavy, quickly heating up your mower beyond its normal working temperature.
+Especially if it’s tall, the moisture renders the grass heavy, quickly heating your mower beyond its average working temperature.

 – Mower Power, Blade Sharpness, and Deck Quality